2nd Flr., Student Services Bldg.

 Alcoholism and drug dependence can affect all aspects of a person’s life.
 Long-term use of alcohol and other drugs, both licit and illegal, can cause serious health complications affecting virtually every organ in the body, including the brain.
 It can also damage emotional stability, finances, career, and impact family, friends and the entire community in which an alcoholic or drug abuser lives.

-A SNAPSHOT OF ANNUAL HIGH-RISK COLLEGE DRINKING CONSEQUENCES (taken from College Drinking, created by the National Institute on Alcohol Abuse and Alcoholism (NIAAA))
+(taken from College Drinking, created by the National Institute on Alcohol Abuse and Alcoholism (NIAAA))

 The consequences of excessive and underage drinking affect virtually all college campuses, college communities, and college students, whether they choose to drink or not.